jkkniucsc/JKKNIU_CTF_2024/Steganography/DNA_Stego/README.md

-## Chal info: Stego.
-A word of two letters.
+## Chal info: A word of two letters.
 `A = 00
 C = 01
 G = 10
 T = 11`

 Position = 3n+1, <br> where n = 0 to 7

-> A C C T T A T A C A G T
+> Stego media:  A C C T T A T A C A G T